 the valley of the kings

-In the mountains near the valley of the Nile close to modern day Luxor hundreds of pharaohs, queens and noblemen were buried in caves which were dug deep into the rocks.
-The emperors of the old kingdom in the north had built the famous pyramids for their afterlife, but later pharaohs thought it was wiser to be buried in a remote valley where the graves couldn’t be discovered and plundered easily.
+In the mountains near the valley of the Nile close to modern day Luxor hundreds of pharaohs, queens and noblemen were buried in complex subterranean systems which were dug deep into the rocks.
+The kings of the old kingdom in the north had built the famous pyramids for their afterlife, but later pharaohs (18th to 20th dynasty New Kingdom) thought it was wiser to be buried in a remote valley where the graves couldn’t be discovered and plundered easily.
 Archeologists are still searching for undiscovered tombs in the area.
 Over 80 tombs of pharaohs and noblemen have been excavated in the Valley of the Kings, and 110 tombs have been found in the nearby Valley of the Queens, many of them richly decorated.
 Some contained the mummified corpses of the pharaohs or their wives.
-They are being preserved in museums and carefully examined.
+These remains have been moved to museums for preservation and high-tech forensic analysis.

 The central region of the Valley of the Kings

-Inside the tombs on the walls and ceilings hundreds of images and hieroglyphs tell us about the mythological function of the deities and their interaction with the pharaohs.
-I’m presenting some remarkable examples.
-On some of the images I carefully repaired some of the damage.
+Inside the tombs hundreds of images and hieroglyphs on the walls and ceilings tell us about the complex esoteric system that had developed in Egypt.
+With my photos I’m presenting some remarkable examples of the deities’ mythological function and their interaction with the pharaohs.
+On some of the images I carefully repaired some of the damage to restore the original state of the artwork.

-Extensive descriptions of the tombs and the artwork is available at the site of the Theban Mapping Project.
+Extensive descriptions of the tombs and the artwork are also available at the site of the Theban Mapping Project.

 tombs kv 2 – ramesses IV and kv 8 – merenptah